witoong623/movie-recommender-system/README.md

 I also sort the results based on similarity in descending order, and select the top N similarity that I will consider.

+<u>This step and next step onward, are done during serving recommendation.</u>
 ### 3. Predicting rating for similar movies
 Now, I have the following data
 - A set of movies similar to one of the movie the user has watched.